dennisss/tansa/config/docker/README.md

 Quickstart
 ----------

+- First of all install Docker

 - To get a running environment, do
 	- Run `docker pull dennisss/tansa-prebuilt:latest`
 	- Run `docker run --rm -p 4000:4000 -p 53100:53100 -it dennisss/tansa-prebuilt` every time you want to start it
+	- Then you should see the GUI to control it at `http://127.0.0.1:4000` in Chrome
 	- Rerun the `pull` command from above whenever there are new changes to this repo

 - For development, you can use the `tansa-dev` image to run Tansa out of a local git repository.